Software localization practices to help you better prepare for successful launch of your software in foreign markets.

 We’d love to be that partner!

-Art One Translations maximizes and leverages the latest tools, standards, and practices in combination with intelligent effort and skillful execution in bringing together a team of localization experts who speak to customers on a deeper level.
+Art One Translations ensures that proper software localization practices are in place, it maximizes and leverages the latest tools, standards, and practices in combination with intelligent effort and skillful execution in bringing together a team of localization experts who speak to customers on a deeper level.
 With proven methodology and a three-step quality assurance process, we guarantee accuracy and consistency.
-Using the latest Computer Assisted Translation (CAT) tools, we create Translation Memories, Glossaries, and term databases that will help get a product to market in weeks and on budget.
+Using the latest Computer Assisted Translation (CAT) tools, we create Translation Memories, Glossaries, and term databases that help get a product to market in weeks and on budget.

 Remember, there is only one chance to make a first impression!